SoufianeDataFan/You-snooze-You-win/README.md

 In PhysioNet challenge of 2018, we have more than 13 signals records of +1900 subjects ( 994 subjects for Training (+ 100 GB) and
  998 subjects for Testing)

 **The **objective** is** to automatically detect arousal regions in the signals.
-Traditionally, scientists and doctors used to do it manually and this can be time consuming task.
+Traditionally, this task required visual inspection by scientists and doctors which can be a time-consuming task.

-The automation of sleep arousals will allow faster evaluation of sleep disorder for each subject.
+The detection automation of sleep arousals regions will allow faster evaluation of sleep disorder for each subject.